jacobwarduk/blog/site/content/post/hugoisforlovers.md

 +++
-title = "Finding and building static site generators" description = "Since I need an interesting side project to work on for #100DaysOfCode, I think I'm going to go slightly out of my comfort zone (how else do you learn?) and try to build a static site generator of my own." tags = [] date = "2017-08-12T15:18:30.152Z" categories = [
+title = "Finding a decent static site generator" description = "Turns out, if I want what I want, I'm going to have to roll a static site generator of my own." tags = [] date = "2017-08-12T15:18:30.152Z" categories = [